CelliesProjects/ESP32_VS1053_Stream/README.md

 void loop()
 ```

-This function has to called every couple of ms to feed the decoder with data.
-For bitrates up to 320kbps once every 25 ms is about right.
+This function has to called every couple of ms to feed the decoder with data.<br>For bitrates up to 320kbps somewhere between 5-25 ms is about right.

 <hr>